-Tres Leches is one of my favorite desserts.
-When I was researching Spanish foods in New York City for my work with Columbia University, that is to say eating and sampling as many dishes as I could to get each country’s flavors, Tres Leches, or Milk Cake was the standout party dessert that everyone seemed to love regardless of what Spanish-speaking country they were from.
-It’s a simple rich cake soaked in a milk sauce, topped with whipped cream and a cherry.
-When I asked Chef Naxielly Dominguez to create a lighter version I wasn’t sure it was even possible, but she managed it.
-Her version has less fat and sugar, but has lost none of the rich flavor associated with this special treat.
-And she’s made it in a muffin tin, cupcake size, allowing us to indulge in this wonderfully festive dessert in small portions.
-Enjoy!
+Tres leches is one of our favorite flavor combinations.
+In our cooking classes, tres leches, or “three milks” cake, was the standout party dessert that everyone seemed to love regardless of what Spanish-speaking country... they were from.
+It’s a simple, rich cake soaked in a milk sauce, topped with whipped cream and a cherry.
+Chef Naxielly Dominguez created a lighter version for us here.
+Her version has less fat and sugar but has lost none of the rich flavor associated with this special treat.
+And she’s made the recipe cupcake-sized, allowing us to indulge in this wonderfully festive dessert in small portions.

-- Preheat oven to 350 oF.
+Preheat oven to 350 degrees.
 Lightly spray a 12-muffin pan with nonstick cooking spray and set aside.

-- Combine ground almonds, all-purpose flour, baking powder and salt in a medium bowl.
+Combine almond flour, all-purpose flour, baking powder, and salt in a medium bowl.
 Set aside.

-- In another bowl beat yolks, ¼ cup sugar, oil and vanilla extract on medium high speed until yolks are pale yellow and sugar is completely dissolve.
+In another bowl beat yolks, ¼ cup sugar, oil, and vanilla extract on medium-high speed until yolks are pale yellow and sugar is completely dissolved.
 Add half of the almond mixture and mix well with a rubber spatula.
 Gently fold ½ of the beaten egg whites.
 Repeat, alternating the flour mixture and egg whites until thoroughly combined.

-- Pour the batter into prepared muffin pan, filling each cavity almost of the way.
+Pour the batter into the prepared muffin pan, filling each cavity almost all of the way.
 Bake for 18-20 minutes until lightly brown.
 Remove from the oven and allow them to cool slightly.

-- To make the three milks mixture.- Combine the almond milk, heavy cream, condensed milk, vanilla extract and ground cinnamon in a small bowl.
+To make the tres leches mixture: Combine the almond milk, heavy cream, condensed milk, vanilla extract, and ground cinnamon in a small bowl.
 Pour 2 tablespoons of the mixture over each little cake.

 Chef Naxielly Dominguez